crockpotveggies/crockpotveggies.github.io/_posts/2014-08-25-review-ancient-jung-java.md

 Jung is an interesting project that, although it last saw love in 2010, was very helpful in demonsrating a proof of concept.
 It's last major version upgrade bumped it to version 2 and it seems that the original contributors have since abandoned the project.
 However, it's possible it was abandoned due to the reason that it is a very mature Java library.
 The only additional development I'd consider is parallelizing many of its operations and finding ways to make it scale with ease.

 Jung has a full suite of algorithms that are available in sub-projects.
 It also has a very interesting visualization library that is meant for Java applets - something I did not use.
 However given its maturity and Java backbone, I found it very performant for smaller graphs.
+A blogger was very nice enough to put together <a href="http://daniele-quercia.blogspot.ca/2009/02/importance-algorithms-by-jung.html" target="_blank">this detailed page</a> explaining the usage of each importance algorithm built in.

 <img src="/uploads/junggraph.png">

 I was able to produce graphs such as the one above in less than a second, and also use advanced Importance algorithms on the same graph in a similar tolerable performance: averaging 0.5 seconds for PageRank across all nodes.
-Another blogger was very nice enough to put together <a href="http://daniele-quercia.blogspot.ca/2009/02/importance-algorithms-by-jung.html" target="_blank">this detailed page</a> explaining the usage of each algorithm.
 In true Java fashion you have to call additional methods after initializing your algorithm to get them to work.
 I'm still unsure whether I liked this style or not.

 Unlike some other open-source graph libraries, Jung allows you to easily set your own custom types.
 I found coding these APIs just as easy in Scala as compared to Java.